 It is also the responsibility of the applicant to advise the Mature Student Scholarship team at email@example.com if there is any change to their studies (eg a Leave of Absence or withdrawal) as soon as the change occurs.
 Applicants should also update their funding provider if their household income changes.

-All students eligible for the scholarship will also receive an email with key dates and application guidance.
+All first year undergraduate students who were 25 or over on entry to the University will receive an email with key dates and application guidance on Monday 21 February.

 Successful applicants will be required to report to the University on the impact the Scholarship has had on their university experience.
 This report may be used for publicity purposes.